ThomasOldham/creature-sim/README.md

 ## More sophisticated perception of other creatures

-Creatures can currently tell very little about each other from looking.
-I want to add enough observable data points that creatures could plausibly learn to for example identify kin from non-kin, or identify probable predators and appealing prey.
+Creatures can currently tell very little about each other visually, which limits the range of plausible evolution.
+I want to add enough observable data points that creatures could plausibly learn to, for example, treat kin differently from non-kin.

 ## A simple GUI